 Launching a new product is always an exhilarating time.
-After weeks or even months of grueling deadlines, hours of deep work, series of reviews, and countless reworks, your product is finally ready to be shipped to the end-users.
+After weeks or even months of grueling deadlines, hours of deep work, a series of reviews, and countless reworks, your product is finally ready to be shipped to the end-users.
 It’s the grand stage (virtual in some cases), where everyone’s efforts pay off.

 But then, the reward of work is more work.